-One of our greatest powers as a consumer is the power of choice!
+One of our most significant powers as a consumer is the power of choice!
 From food to household products to clothes, the number of options out there can get overwhelming - but there are a couple of things we can do and look for to help us actively minimize our impact on the planet.

 Look for certified products.
 Certifications are often the product of NGOs and businesses coming together to solve environmental and social problems.
-Buy organic whenever possible; it may cost a little more, but it keeps harmful pesticides out of our land and water, protecting our bees and our families.
+Buy organic whenever possible; it may cost a little more, but it keeps harmful pesticides out of our land and water, protecting our bees and families.
 When purchasing new clothing, fabrics, or home textiles, look for Global Organic Textile Standard (GOTS).
 Choose shade-grown coffee, which is grown while keeping forests intact for wildlife.
 Check out this blog for a more comprehensive list.

 Boycott products that endanger forests and wildlife.
-To avoid contributing to the endangerment of wildlife, look for products made from sustainable forestry/fishing techniques that do not harm wildlife.
+To avoid contributing to the endangerment of nature, look for products made from sustainable forestry/fishing techniques that do not harm wildlife.
 The World Wildlife Fund and Humane Society International have published buying guides to help you make the best choices for nature.
 These are especially useful when traveling abroad to areas that may not have as strict environmental protections in place.